ThomasVitale/package-for-tekton-pipelines/docs/observability.md

 ## Metrics

-Metrics configuration for all Tekton Pipelines components is managed via the `observability.metrics.*` properties (customizing the `config-observability` ConfigMap in each namespace used by Tekton Pipelines).
+Metrics configuration for all Tekton Pipelines components is managed via the `config-observability.metrics.*` properties (customizing the `config-observability` ConfigMap in each namespace used by Tekton Pipelines).

 Tekton Pipelines supports Prometheus and Google Stackdriver for collecting metrics.
 Prometheus is the default format.
 This package comes pre-configured with the necessary annotations to let Prometheus scrape metrics automatically from all Tekton Pipelines components.